Skip to content

 actions Tighten-only (project can only escalate strictness)

-classify Kept separate (global = Phase 1, project = Phase 3 lookup)
+classify Kept separate (global = Phase 1, project = Phase 3 lookup; project can only tighten overlaps unless trusted)

 sensitive_basenames Global only